junxit/us-congress-bills-116/bill.md

   - **(2)** *Designations and inscriptions* On each coin minted under this Act, there shall be—
     - **(A)** a designation of the value of the coin;
     - **(B)** an inscription of the year “2020”; and
-    - **(C)** inscriptions of the words “Liberty”, “In God We Trust”, “United States of America”, and “E Pluribus Unum.”
+    - **(C)** inscriptions of the words “Liberty”, “In God We Trust”, “United States of America”, and “E Pluribus Unum”.
 - **(b)** *Selection* The design for the coins minted under this Act shall—
   - **(1)** contain motifs that honor Susan B. Anthony, Elizabeth Cady Stanton, Carrie Chapman Catt, Harriet Tubman, Mary Church Terrell, Alice Paul, Lide Meriwether, Ida B. Wells, and other suffrage activists of the late 19th century and early 20th centuries;
   - **(2)** be selected by the Secretary, after consultation with the Smithsonian Institution’s American Women’s History Initiative, and the Commission of Fine Arts; and